odilbekmarimov/MeetingReport/task.md

 ## Objective

 Design and implement a **Star Schema** using Python.
-The data provided in the Excel files (`raw_data.xlsx` and `final_data.xlsx`) represents sales and organizational information.
+The data provided in the Excel files (`raw_data.xlsx` and `final_data.xlsx`) represents meeting informations.
 Your task is to transform this data into a dimensional model suitable for analytical processing.

 ---